 Here's a binding technique I had never tried before - a two-color pieced binding with joints on. the. corners!
 Good Challenge!

 It started out great.
-When I stitched the binding to the corner, I just couldn't get it to line up exactly so I zipped out the stitches, and started again, this time, with separate pieces.
-I thought about doing the final splice at the corner, but that hurt my brain!
+When I stitched the binding to the corner, I initially thought I could just line up the seam, but my angle was all wrong!
+I zipped out the stitches and started again, this time, with separate pieces.
+I also considered making the final splice at the corner, but that also hurt my brain!
 The final splice will be somewhere along the side, not at the corner!

 Step 1) Measure the quilt along two sides and add 3" for each splice, plus 8" for the final join.
 Because this is a square quilt measuring 60" x 60", I cut 134" of each color of fabric.